Share:

-Mental health conditions among college students continue to increase,1 highlighting an ongoing need for understanding and empathy.
-According to the Mayo Clinic,2 over 40% of college students reported symptoms of depression and anxiety in 2021.
-Additionally, half of the U.S. population3 is likely to experience a mental health condition that requires the support of others.
+The incidence of mental health conditions among college students continue to increase,1 highlighting an ongoing need for understanding and empathy.
+According to the Mayo Clinic,2 44% of college students reported symptoms of depression during the 2021-2022 academic year.
+Half of the U.S. population3 is likely to experience a mental health condition that requires the support of others.

-Additionally, one out of every six American women has been the victim of rape or an attempted rape, according to the National Crime Victimization Survey.4 On college campuses, there are two sexual assaults for every robbery, and college-age victims often do not report their experiences to law enforcement.
+Additionally, 1 in 6 American women has been the victim of rape or an attempted rape, according to RAINN.4 On college campuses, there are two sexual assaults for every robbery, and college-age victims often do not report their experiences to law enforcement.

 Language around health and wellness must be inclusive of all people's backgrounds and experiences.
 Sexual, mental, and physical health include complex and diverse topics.
 Our communications about health and wellness should take a stigma-free, nonjudgmental approach.